Point of Care Testing

 Develop your knowledge and skills in Point of Care Testing (POCT)

 This course is essential for anyone preparing to manage a POCT service managing and also existing POCT managers who feel they would benefit from some supported learning to help them manage an expanding workload and a workforce of largely non-laboratory staff.

 The specific challenges related to POCT compliance with accreditation standards along with strategies that can be used to overcome these challenges - POCT requests, handling of POCT results as well as training and competence assessments of individuals performing POCT.
 Factors to consider when implementing connectivity between POCT instruments and the electronic medical record are also covered.

 The course comprises of six modules (two weeks study each) as follows:

 More information on the learning outcomes for each module can be found here

 You can access course content through a designated area of the Ulster University's website, which includes candidate email and discussion forums.
-The IBMS Certificate of Expert Practice (CEP) in Training is assessed through two assessment pieces and an online examination:
+The IBMS Certificate of Expert Practice (CEP) in Point of Care Testing is assessed through two assessment pieces and an online examination: